 As you’ve probably experienced, cloud computing has become incredibly important.
-Today, we’ll show you how to easily feed data to the data warehouse service Amazon Redshift using CloverETL.
+Today, we’ll show you how to easily move data to the data warehouse service Amazon Redshift using CloverETL.
 We’ll create transformations that will read data from the source and upload them to Redshift.
 Luckily, this will work with any data source.
-With the help of CloverETL, you’ll able to deliver data to Redshift with very little effort and in matter of minutes.
+With the help of CloverETL, you’ll able to move data to Redshift with very little effort and in matter of minutes.
 This is what we call rapid data integration.

 Amazon Redshift - Theoretical Fundamentals